 Costs and Payments

 We know an MBA requires financial planning, and we don’t expect you to pay the full cost at the beginning of the program.
-We have specific payment schedules available for each program option that give you a clear idea of when your payments are due and how much you will owe each time.
+We have payment schedules available for each program format that give you a clear idea of when your payments are due and how much you will owe each time.
 Your tuition is payable by semester depending on the number of credit hours taken.
-Tuition and fees can be reviewed within the specific program formats.

 Students enrolled in Hough Masters programs pay a professional development fee which is used to develop key professional traits attractive to employers.
 Examples include team building activities, case competitions, career workshops, networking events, conferences and guest speakers.
 International students may pay a higher fee for workshops that address an introduction to the U.S. academic culture, working in teams, professional presentations and English writing skills appropriate for a business environment.